-- Number of active customers represents the aggregate number of customers that have registered or set up an account or have made a purchase in the past.
+Number of total customers represents the aggregate number of customers that have registered or set up an account or have made a purchase in the past.

 Ticket volume from new customers represents the number of product orders from new customers processed by JMB, Goldline, and PMPP during the period.